 Nevertheless, the fact that individual men as well as individual women confront barriers in the structure of political opportunity does not negate the importance of these barriers to women as a group.
-The absence of a a sex-related bias is absent in the aggregate.
+The absence of a differential, sex-related impact at the individual level does not mean that a sex-related bias is absent in the aggregate.
 Barriers in the existing political opportunity structure work to keep outsiders out, regardless of sex, and to perpetuate the power of those who hold political positions.
 Since those who are in power are disproportionately men, the present structure of political opportunity helps to maintain the power of those men.
 Because far fewer women than men presently hold elective office, the barriers in the political opportunity structure work against women as a group to a far greater extent than they work against men.